rocrill/crock-on/README.md

 ### Target Audience

-* Cooks who want to share their recipe ideas without having to commit to their own personal cookery blog, and anyone looking for recipe ideas that are accessible as they have been created by other amateur cooks.
+* Cooks who want to share their recipe ideas without having to commit to their own personal cooking blog, and anyone looking for recipe ideas that are accessible as they have been created by other amateur cooks.

 ## Structure